8 Small Business SEO Essentials You Need to Understand

 You need to make sure you’re listed correctly on as many of these sites as possible.
 We have a product called PowerListings that automates that for you and locks in your information.
 You can learn more about PowerListings here.

 Having fresh content on your site encourages the search engines to visit more often and helps with your rankings.
 But beware of people who tell you to change or freshen up the content on your optimized pages.
 In our experience that’s likely to de-optimize your pages and hurt your rankings.

 Instead, host a blog on your site and write informative content for your target market at least monthly, Weekly may be better if you can manage it.
 That’s all the fresh content you need, and it provides you with an opportunity to share your blog posts on social media and an email newsletter.

-Update May 2019: Sad to say, Google+ never lived up to its potential and is being discontinued as of October, 2019.
+Update May 2019: Sad to say, Google+ never lived up to its potential and was discontinued as of October, 2019.